 Since microlending is for lower amounts, the application process is much simpler.
-You could apply, be approved and receive working capital within a few days.
+You could apply, be approved, and receive working capital within a few days.
 On the other hand, traditional loan applications could take several weeks or months to process and will have tougher requirements.

 Micro business loans can be repaid more quickly.
-You might pay back a traditional loan over years, but you can pay a $5,000 microloan back as soon as you want, without a prepayment penalty.
+You might pay back a traditional loan over the years, but you can pay a $5,000 microloan back as soon as you want, without a prepayment penalty.
 Although microloans may charge a higher face interest rate than traditional loans, you could owe less interest overall since you’re paying it back earlier.

 Who Is Eligible for a Microloan?